Best Of 2026

 For a reader who wants depth without ads and does not need photo logging, Cronometer’s free tier remains the strongest hand-entry option.

-4. MyFitnessPal Free Tier
+4. MyFitnessPal Free Tier (fails criterion 1)

 The post-2024 MFP free tier is functionally a manual logger with a search bar.
 The barcode scanner is paywalled.
 The food database is the largest in the category by raw count, so for users who want to search-and-log packaged foods, MFP free still works — you just can’t scan.